Search

 Tips & notes

-• Charring the onion, shallot, and ginger adds deep umami and complexity to the broth.
+• Char your aromatics: Blackened onion, shallot, and ginger add depth and smoky umami to the broth.

-• Always blanch the bones first to remove impurities and ensure a clear, clean broth.
+• Always blanch the bones: This essential step removes impurities for a clear, clean broth.

 3 thoughts on “Vietnamese Beef Pho Noodle Soup Recipe”